Daimler Loses Another Patent Case, This Time With Japan's Sharp

 As reported by Automotive News, Daimler's case with Sharp is similar to Nokia.
 Daimler has been using mobile technology in its cars (though not specified which specifically) without acquiring licenses from the patent owners.
 There's a "pool of patent owners" – mostly technology companies – that are fighting for their patent rights.
 For now, Nokia and Sharp have won against the automotive giant.

 As with the ruling with Nokia, Sharp can impose a sales ban on Mercedes-Benz in Germany.
 But Daimler isn't letting up the fight yet; the German marque is filing for an appeal.
-This means Sharp should post collateral of 5.5 million euros ($6.5 billion) – to serve as a security deposit so that if the appealing party would win the case, the amount will cover for the losses.
+This means Sharp should post collateral of 5.5 million euros ($6.5 billion) before it could impose the ruling – to serve as a security deposit so that if the appealing party would win the case, the amount will cover for the losses.

 Of note, the required collateral for Nokia's case was quite hefty at 7 billion euros ($8.3 billion).
 The tech company hasn't posted the amount yet, therefore the sales ban ruling on Daimler hasn't been enforced at the time of this writing.